The Holy Spirit is Father’s very personal gift for His children.

 Truth Can Be Painful

-Truth can be painful at times because it can be a form of chastisement.
-Yet, if we will choose the way of God’s truth in the hidden part of our heart — that is, in our reasoning skills within ourselves — then that choice will yield the peaceable fruit of righteousness (Hebrews 12:11).
+Truth can be painful sometimes because it can be a chastisement.
+Yet, if we will choose the way of God’s truth in the hidden part of our heart — that is, in our reasoning skills within ourselves — then that choice will eventually yield the peaceable fruit of righteousness (Hebrews 12:11).

 - The way of Yahuwah [the LORD] is strength to the upright.
 (Proverbs 10:29a)

-- God resisteth the proud, but giveth grace unto the humble.
+- God resists the proud, but gives grace unto the humble.
 (James 4:6b)

-As these verses reveal, if we will choose to love God’s truth (His Word), in the inner depths of our heart, then step-by-step, we will be strengthened — strengthened in our understanding, and in our resolve to obey God’s Word.
-Thus we will begin to experience deliverance from delusions, as we walk more and more in obedience to the knowledge of God’s truth.
+As these verses reveal ,we will be strengthened if we will choose to love God’s truth (the Scriptures), in the inner depths of our heart — step-by-step, little by little.
+We will begin to know a strength in our understanding, and in our resolve to obey God’s written Word.
+We will begin to experience deliverance from delusions, as we walk more and more in harmony and obedience to the knowledge of God’s truth.

-Are we listening to the loving whispers of The Spirit of Truth urging us into The Way of Truth?
+Are we listening patiently, prayerfully to the loving whispers of The Spirit of Truth urging us into The Way of Truth?

-Will we be faithful to love the truth of God’s Word, as well as love the truth of what God’s Word says about us?
+Will we be faithful to love the truth of God’s written Word, as well as love the truth of what God says about us?

-It is this speaking the truth in our own heart that is a major KEY step to knowing the guidance of our personal Guide, the Holy Spirit.
-(For more insight on this subject, see Preparing Our Heart to Seek God.)
+This speaking the truth in our own heart is essential to knowing the guidance of the Holy Spirit!

-If you are among those who choose to devote themselves completely to honour Yahuwah as their heavenly Father, and to fear Yahuwah as their loving Master, then you will be totally grateful for the absolute truth of Father’s Word, and for His Holy Spirit, to lovingly guide us.
-Father’s guidance is grounded in His immense love for each one of His children!
+May each one of us choose to devote ourselves to honour Yahuwah as our heavenly Father, and to fear Yahuwah as our loving Master!
+Let us be so very thankful to Him for giving us His guidance through His written Word (the Scriptures), and for giving us His Holy Spirit, to help us.
+Let us always remember that Father’s guidance is grounded in His immense love for us!

-Oh the goodness of Father!
-To give His children such wonderful gifts — the gift of His precious WORD, which is as a map, and the gift of His precious Holy Spirit, who is our personal Guide — to guide Yah’s children into all truth!
+Oh the goodness of Father!! to give His children such wonderful gifts — the gift of His precious WORD, which is our map, and the gift of His precious Holy Spirit, who is our personal Guide — to guide us into all truth!